Uno Platform documentation

 Yes - Uno Platform taps into the native UI frameworks on most supported platforms, so your final product is a native app.
-Read more about how Uno works.
+Read more about how Uno Platform works.

 Can applications look the same on all platforms?

 Yes.
 Unless you specify otherwise, your application's UI renders exactly the same on all targeted platforms, to the pixel.
 Uno achieves this by taking low-level control of the native visual primitives on the targeted platform.
 Read more about how Uno works.

 How is Uno Platform different from .NET MAUI?